handlebars-lang/docs/src/index.md

 actionLink: /guide/
 features:
   - title: Semantic templates
+    details: |
-    details: Handlebars provides the power necessary to let you build semantic templates effectively with no frustration.
+      Handlebars provides the power necessary to let you build semantic templates effectively with no frustration.
   - title: Mustache-compatible
+    details: |
-    details: Handlebars is largely compatible with Mustache templates.
+      Handlebars is largely compatible with Mustache templates.
 In most cases it is possible to swap out Mustache with Handlebars and continue using your current templates.
   - title: Fast execution
+    details: |
-    details: Handlebars compiles templates into JavaScript functions.
-This makes the template execution faster than most other templat engines.
+      Handlebars compiles templates into JavaScript functions.
+This makes the template execution faster than most other template engines.
 footer: MIT licensed | Copyright (C) 2011-2019 by Yehuda Katz
 ---